 The Group carries its investment properties at fair value, with changes in fair value being recognised in the statement of profit or loss.

-The Group engaged an independent valuation specialist to assess fair value as at 31 December 2011 for investment properties.
+The Group engaged an independent valuation specialist to assess fair value as at 30 December 2015 for investment properties and revalued land and buildings.
 A valuation methodology based on comparison method of valuation (open market value) was used, which entails comparing recorded transaction at similar properties in the vicinity and/or investment method of valuation, which entails the capitalisation of net income of the property.
+In addition, it measures land and buildings at revalued amounts with changes in fair value being recognised in OCI.